fastruby/create-heroku-review-app/README.md

 - `create` will trigger a Review App creation for the current PR, will fail if the Review App already exists
 - `destroy` will trigger a Review App destroy for the current PR, if any
+- `custom-env-vars` (optional) This input allows you to define environment variables to be passed to the Review App.
+The format should be a multiline string where each line represents a variable (VAR_NAME=value).

 > Review Apps will be re-deployed automatically after a new push, there's no need to trigger any action